m4rkitsu/m4rkitsu.github.io/content/en/posts/Active/index.md

 ---
 title: "Active"
 summary: "Active is an easy to medium difficulty machine, which features two very prevalent techniques to gain privileges within an Active Directory environment.
-This machine teaches us about Group Policy Preferences Passwords and how to abuse them."
+This machine teaches us about Group Policy Preferences Passwords from Windows and how to abuse them."
 categories: ["Post","Blog",]
 tags: ["post","hackthebox","windows"]
 #externalUrl: ""